 Ralph W. Shrader Graduate Diversity Scholarship

-For the 2021-2022 academic year, scholarships of $3,000 will be awarded to full-time students (women and minority students), enrolled in their second semester and at least two semester-equivalent courses) currently pursuing a graduate degree at any accredited academic institution in the United States and living in the United States in an eligible major that supports the mission of AFCEA Educational Foundation.
-Expected graduation date cannot be in the year the scholarship is awarded.
-Undergraduate students should apply to the AFCEA Undergraduate Diversity Scholarship.
+Scholarships of $3,000 will be awarded to full-time students (women and minority students), enrolled in at least their second semester and at least two semester-equivalent courses, currently pursuing a graduate degree at any accredited academic institution in the United States and living in the United States in an eligible major that supports the mission of AFCEA Educational Foundation.
+The expected graduation date cannot be in the year the scholarship is awarded.
+Undergraduate students should apply for the AFCEA Undergraduate Diversity Scholarship.

 NOTE: Failure to meet requirements could affect scholarship eligibility.

-Must currently be enrolled in their second semester and at least two semester-equivalent courses per semester at an accredited college or university in the United States at the time of application.
+- Must currently be enrolled in their second semester and at least two semester-equivalent courses per semester at an accredited college or university in the United States at the time of application.
 A current overall GPA of 3.5 or higher at the time of application.
-Expected graduation date cannot be in the year the scholarship is awarded.

-AFCEA's focus is on STEM/hard sciences - information technology, cybersecuirty, telecommunications electronics supporting defense, homeland security, and intelligence communities.
+- AFCEA's focus is on STEM/hard sciences - information technology, cybersecurity, telecommunications electronics supporting defense, homeland security and intelligence communities.

-Applications will be accepted starting January 1.
-In addtion to basic information, there is one short answer question:
+In addition to basic information, there is one short-answer question: